Welcome to THE LOST ART OF DREAMING

 You are precious and irreplaceable, and

 YOU have an important place on this planet and in the Future.

 Sean Dorsey Dance’s multi-year project THE LOST ART OF DREAMING investigates and imagines expansive Futures for our communities.

-Some of the humans collaborating to create all this magic are: dancer-collaborators: Sean Dorsey, Héctor Jaime, Nol Simonse and Tajh Stallworth.
+Some of the humans collaborating to create all this magic are: dancer-collaborators: Sean Dorsey, Héctor Jaime and Nol Simonse.
 Original music composed by: Anomie Belle, LD Brown, Frida Ibarra, Alex Kelly, and Ben Kessler.
 Costume design by: Tiffany Amundson.
-Dance film cinematography by: Annalise Ophelian.
 Technical Director: Emily Paulson.
 Lighting Designer: Clyde Sheets.

 All of these activities will be launched online: make sure you join our email list to get news and announcements.

 THE LOST ART OF DREAMING has been commissioned by American Dance Festival, Dance Place (Washington DC), 7 Stages (Atlanta GA), Velocity Dance Center (Seattle WA), Queer Cultural Center (San Francisco CA), and Yerba Buena Gardens Festival; and developed through residencies with the National Choreography Center in Akron (Akron OH) and Z Space (San Francisco CA).